 It will take you approximately 7-8 hours to make a throw blanket with a classic granny square.

 Of course, that is the total time, it may take you weeks depending on how many hours a day you work on it.
 It really is that quick!
 That was how long it took me to crochet the blanket shown here, including joining the squares and making the border.
 Certainly, everyone has their own speed and it will depend on other factors as well, like the size of the blanked you will make.
 But the blanket pictured here is super quick to make.

-How many skeins of yarn do you need for a granny square blanket?
+How much yarn do I need for a granny square blanket?

 For a throw blanket, you will need approximately 49 oz of bulky yarn.
 That is a total of 13 skeins of 4.4 oz yarn.
 Obviously, that will be possible if you are following all the recommendations in this pattern.

 The amount of yarn you will need for a granny square blanket depends on a number of factors.
 One of them, and probably the most important one, is the weight of yarn you will use.
 Also, there is the factor edging size.
 If you are making a larger edging, you will obviously need more yarn.